RHerve/Meteor-TP/README.md

 This is a contact list made with Meteor.

-You can ADD, DELETE, EDIT, and VIEW your contact list trough this app.
+You can ADD, DELETE, EDIT, and VIEW your contact list through this app.